Taxation and Basic Income

 -

 With the Ulm Model, the threshold is usually set at the Transfer Limit, the point where the Basic Income received equals the taxation raised on other income.
-As a result, the net income received at the Transfer Limit is equal to the Gross Income.
+At the transfer limit, the net income received is equal to the gross Income.

 -